Padmanabhan100/Audio-MNIST-Classification/README.md

 * This Notebook contains the reading,data preprocessing,feature engineering and splitting data.

-* In this project the features were extracted/constructed by uisng <b>Mel-Frequency Cepstral Coefficient</b>
+* In this project the features were extracted/constructed by using <b>Mel-Frequency Cepstral Coefficient</b>

 ![imgg](https://user-images.githubusercontent.com/73405735/138358451-ebbcc28f-e1c8-4ca9-89c2-d36eba2984f2.png)